issararab/EPSAPG/README.md

 # EPSAPG

-EPSAPG is a tool combining state-of-the-art methods to quickly generate extensive protein sequence alignment profiles.
-It is a super fast alignment tool that runs the muscles of MMseqs2 and generates PSI-BLAST  output (profile and pssm).
+EPSAPG is a tool combining modules from state-of-the-art methods to quickly generate extensive protein sequence alignment profiles.
+It is a super fast alignment pipeline that runs the muscles of MMseqs2 and generates PSI-BLAST  output (profile and pssm).

-This work idea started during a research stay at Rostlab, Technical University of Munich.
+I started researching this project idea back during my research stay at Rostlab, Technical University of Munich.

 Main entry point of the software is "epsapg.cpp".